Bullet Journal Collection in the Jibun Techo (2018 Biz Mini)

 1️⃣ Only diligent daily use reveals snafus in a new planner scheme, threatening faithfulness.
 To trust the system, it must prove reliable.
 Reliability flows from faithful use.
 My sweet spot of hmmmm 🤔 discoveries tends to complete by the 2-week mark.
 Sure enough, I found myself conjuring tweaks along the way.
 With the lion’s share of snafus tamed, I’m well prepared to glide into year 2018.

 2️⃣ I devote the extended Thanksgiving weekend and the year-end holiday week to family and friends.
 Once upon a time, I used that period for hammering out planner and similar missions.
-Standing at the gravesite of a too young! friend readjusted my perspective.
+Standing at the gravesite of a too young! friend readjusted my priorities.

 I avoid the hassle by immersing myself deep into the new book by early November.
 Since I’ve yet to encounter a downside flowing from this timing, it’s emerged as my preference for this annual ritual.